calnix/DualVeTokenSystem/test/3. EscrowedMoca/EsMocaTestOverview.md

 **Setup:**
 - Fast forward 30 days
-- AssetManager has claimed all penalties
+- CronJob has claimed all penalties

 **Tests:**

 ### ✅ Penalty State Verification
-- `test_AssetManagerHas_ClaimedPenalties_AssetsWithTreasury()` - Confirms all penalties have been claimed and are with treasury
+- `test_CronJobHas_ClaimedPenalties_AssetsWithTreasury()` - Confirms all penalties have been claimed and are with treasury

 ### ❌ Claim Penalties When None Available
-- `test_AssetManagerCannot_ClaimPenalties_WhenZero()` - Cannot claim when no new penalties exist
+- `test_CronJobCannot_ClaimPenalties_WhenZero()` - Cannot claim when no new penalties exist

 ### ❌ Release Escrowed MOCA Validation Tests
 - `testRevert_UserCannot_ReleaseEscrowedMoca()` - Only assetManager can release escrowed MOCA